 4.3.
-Summer season n-day low flows
+Summer Season n-Day Low Flows

 4.3.1.
-Temporal trends
+Temporal Trends

-The types of RHBN stations used for the analysis presented in this subsection are the same as for the winter season presented in subsection 4.2.
-It is necessary to point out here that summer n-day low flows generally terminate on November $30^{\text{th}}$ for many of the CAT1 and CAT3 stations and therefore 30-day low flows would represent November flows.
+[37] The types of RHBN stations used for the analysis presented in this section are the same as for the winter season presented in section 4.2.
+It is necessary to point out here that summer n-day low flows generally terminate on November 30th for many of the CAT1 and CAT3 stations and therefore 30-day low flows would represent November flows.
 The hydrographs for these stations gradually decline toward winter season low flows and it is not possible to define an exact ending date for summer low flows.